 The difference I think was people were eager to help the Jews for they saw the Jewish people as victims, and not just that but they were no different from how they saw them self, human beings.
 While some Turkish people thought Armenians deserved what they got, as others felt if Armenians wanted to live bad enough they could just convert to Islam.

-How much change for the better do you think is found in the racist, nationalistic majority who has right along supported policies where non-Muslims were not entitled to the same rights the Muslims had.
-For non- Muslims in Turkey like Laki Vinga, a Turkish Greek who is the first non-Turkish Muslim who only recently became a member of the General Directorate of Foundations — an institution attached to the Prime Minister’s Office
+better do you think is found in the racist, nationalistic majority who has right along supported policies where non-Muslims were not entitled to the same rights the Muslims had.
+For non-Muslims in Turkey like Laki Vinga, a Turkish Greek who is the first non-Turkish Muslim who only recently became a member of the General Directorate of Foundations — an institution attached to the Prime Minister’s Office

 ” This would obviously be a significant step forward for Turkish citizens, who just like Laki Vinga “hope” for simple things like democracy.